Self-Consistent Random Phase Approximation from Projective Truncation Approximation Formalism

 We derive the self-consistent random phase approximations (sc-RPA) from the projective truncation approximation (PTA) for the equation of motion of two-time Green's function.
 The obtained sc-RPA applies to arbitrary temperature and recovers the Rowe's formalism at zero temperature.
 The PTA formalism not only rationalize Rowe's formula, but also provides a general framework to extend sc-RPA.
 We implement the sc-RPA calculation for the one-dimensional spinless fermion model in the parameter regime of disordered ground state, with the N-representability constraints enforced.
 The obtained ground state energy, correlation function, and density spectral function agree well with existing results.
 The features of the Luttinger liquid ground state and the continuum/bound state in the spectral function are well captured.
 We discuss several issues concerning the approximations made in RPAs, difficulties of RPA for symmetric state, and the static component problem of PTA.

 \begin{section}{Introduction}

-Random phase approximation (RPA), as a theoretical method for studying properties of excited as well as ground state of correlated fermion systems, is widely used in solids state physics, nuclear physics, and quantum chemistry.
-Since its first appearance \cite{Pines1}, RPA (in a variety of forms) has been derived in different ways, such as the the equation of motion (EOM) formalism of Rowe \cite{Rowe1}, the summation of bubble diagrams in the response function \cite{Hubbard1}, time-dependent Hartree approximation \cite{Ehrenreich1}, and the functional derivation method \cite{Hedin1,Giuliani1}.
+Random phase approximation (RPA), as a theoretical method for studying properties of excited as well as ground state of correlated fermion systems, is widely used in solid state physics, nuclear physics, and quantum chemistry.
+Since its first appearance \cite{Pines1,Pines2,Pines3,Pines4}, RPA (in a variety of forms) has been derived in different ways, such as the the equation of motion (EOM) formalism of Rowe \cite{Rowe1}, the summation of bubble diagrams in the diagrammatic perturbation theory \cite{Hubbard1,Li4}, time-dependent Hartree approximation \cite{Ehrenreich1}, time-dependent density matrix approach \cite{Schuck4}, and the functional derivation method \cite{Hedin1,Giuliani1}.
 These approaches differ not only in the form of the resulting equations, but also in the aspects such as applicability in zero temperature/finite temperature, canonical ensemble/grand canonical ensemble, and the extendibility to higher order correlations.
 Among them, Rowe's EOM formalism of RPA \cite{Rowe1} has the advantage that excitation energies and the ground state properties can be obtained directly by solving a generalized eigenvalue problem.
 Higher order correlations are also easy to include.
 It is therefore widely used in nuclear study and quantum chemistry calculation.
 For comparable studies of RPA and its variants, see Refs.\cite{Co1,Li3}.